zngzlg/drelephant/README.md

 #### Play Setup - One time
 * To be able to build & run the application, download and install [Play framework 2.2.2](http://downloads.typesafe.com/play/2.2.2/play-2.2.2.zip).
-* The pre-installed play command on our boxes will not work as it is configured to look at LinkedIns repos.
 * Add the Play installation directory to the system path.

 #### Hadoop Setup - One time